-Distribution: Occurring on both sides of the Cascades in Washington; British Columbia and Alberta south to California, east to Montana, Wyoming, and Utah.
+Distribution: Occurring west of the Cascades crest in lowland western Washington; British Columbia to California,

 Conservation Status: Not of concern

 Evergreen shrubs 0.5-2 m. tall, the twigs puberulent and glandular-dotted.